New Insights into Supradense Matter from Dissecting Scaled Stellar Structure Equations: Introduction

 The upper bound for $\phi$ is a fundamental quantity encapsulating essentially the strong-field properties of gravity in GR.
 Its accurate determination may help improve our understanding about the nature of gravity.
 The latter is presently least known among the four fundamental forces despite being the first one discovered in Nature\,\citep{Hoyle:2003dw}.
 An upper bound on $\phi$ substantially different from 1 then vividly characterizes how GR affects the supradense matter existing in NSs.
 In some physical senses, this is similar to the effort in determining the Bertsch parameter.
-The latter was introduced as the ratio $E_{\rm{UFG}}/E_{\rm{FFG}}$ of the EOS of a unitary Fermi gas (UFG) over that of the free Fermi gas (FFG) $E_{\rm{FFG}}$\,\citep{Bloch2008}.
+The latter was introduced as the ratio $E_{\rm{UFG}}/E_{\rm{FFG}}$ of the EOS of a unitary Fermi gas (UFG) over that of the free Fermi gas (FFG) $E_{\rm{FFG}}$\,\citep{Bloch2008}; here $E_{\rm{FFG}}$ and $E_{\rm{UFG}}$ are the energies per particle in the two systems considered.
 It characterizes the strong interactions among Fermions under the unitary condition.
 Extensive theoretical and experimental efforts have been made to constrain/fix the Bertsch parameter.
 Indeed, its accurate determination has already made strong impact on understanding strongly-interacting Fermions\,\citep{Bloch2008,Gior2008}.